10 Tips For Keeping Your House Cool in a Heatwave (2026)

 4. Open windows at night

-5. Open loft hatches at night
+5. Open loft hatches after dark

 6. During the day, only leave windows open if it’s cooler outside than inside